tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Microsoft SharePoint

 Microsoft SharePoint is a web application platform for common enterprise web requirements.
 The Microsoft SharePoint plug-in for IBM UrbanCode Deploy includes steps to deploy .wsp and .cmp files.
-It is compatible with SharePoint Server
+It is compatible with SharePoint Server 2007, 2010, 2013, and 2016.

 ---